Basic Approach

 Risk Analysis and Assessment

-Risk assessment involves the analysis and assessment of supplier responses to the CSR procurement survey according to four levels of criteria.
+Supplier responses to the CSR procurement survey are analyzed and assessed according to four levels of criteria.

 The following table contains a summary of assessment criteria and ENEOS’s response to the assessment findings.

-Suppliers receiving the lowest assessment of “non-compliant” are identified as “high-risk suppliers” and are subject to intensive follow-up.
+Suppliers who received the lowest assessment of “non-compliant” or those considered to pose potential risks are identified and subject to follow-up.

-From fiscal 2022, suppliers who responded that they accept foreign technical intern trainees are also subject to follow-up interviews.
+From fiscal 2022, suppliers who responded that they accept foreign technical intern trainees are also subject to follow-up.

 CSR Procurement Survey Results